1995parham/dotfiles/docs/vim.md

----
-title: VIM (NVIM) for dummies
-layout: page
-theme: green
----

 ## VIM is your IDE

-If you are using this dotfiles vim configuration you can use following scripts and informations for having better vim.
+If you are using this dotfiles (neo)vim configuration you can use following scripts and informations for having better (neo)vim.

 ### C

-If your c file is big and you want just a function in it don't install jetbrains stuff, just use CTags in your vim with following command.
+If your c file is big and you want to find just a function in it don't install jetbrains *** stuff, just use CTags in your vim with following command (it will install with `./scripts/env.sh`).

 ```sh
 sudo apt install ctags